trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 Present Michelle: [type your questions here]
 ```

 This is again using a few shot prompt, just now with added context.
-The author, <a href="https://twitter.com/michellehuang42">Michelle Huang</a>, does note that diary entries can reach token limit.
+The author does note that diary entries can reach the token limit.
 In this case you could pick a select few entries or try and summarize several entries.

 ## Implementation